bossley9/dotfiles/.config/install/doc/nixos.md

   TIMEZONE="America/Los_Angeles" \
   sh nixos.sh
   ```
   The following script will create a basic `configuration.nix` file in the current directory.
-Use any text editor to tweak the configuration as necessary, then replace the current configuration, rebuild, and reboot to view changes.
+- Use any text editor to tweak the configuration as necessary.
+If you use an ethernet connection, you will need to explicitly enable DHCP for the specified interface.
+You can view interfaces with `ip a`.
+- Replace the current configuration, rebuild, and reboot to view changes.
   ```
   mv configuration.nix /etc/nixos/
   nixos-rebuild switch